sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 pair was the last event in one dataset, and the next urevent was the first event in the next concatenated dataset (which need not have been recorded at the same time), the latencies of the neighboring pair of urevents cannot be compared directly.
-Such so-called "hard" boundary events marking the joint between concatenated datasets have the usual type "boundary" but a special "duration" value, *NaN* (Matlab numeric value "not-a-number").
-They are the only "boundary" events present in *EEG.urevent* and are the only type "boundary" events in *EEG.event* with a "duration" of "NaN" and an *EEG.event.urevent* pointer to an urevent.
-Hard "boundary" events are important for functions such as [eeg_context.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeg_context.m) that are concerned with temporal relationships among events in the original experiment (i.e., among urevents).
+Such so-called 'hard' boundary events marking the joint between concatenated datasets have the usual type 'boundary' but a special 'duration' value, *NaN* (Matlab numeric value 'not-a-number').
+They are the only 'boundary' events present in *EEG.urevent* and are the only type 'boundary' events in *EEG.event* with a 'duration' of 'NaN' and an *EEG.event.urevent* pointer to an urevent.
+Hard 'boundary' events are important for functions such as [eeg_context.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=eeg_context.m) that are concerned with temporal relationships among events in the original experiment (i.e., among urevents).

 ### The 'epoch' structure